 Keep: Place Jacques-Cartier

 The square works when musicians set up and the light goes soft.
 Warm nights put buskers on the cobbles and couples on fountain edges.
 Keep the stroll, the people-watching, the sense of a public square doing its job.
 Do not eat here.
 Skip every restaurant on the rim and walk to Rue Saint-Paul, where menus line up with the bill.
-The closer you sit to center, the worse the meal-to-price ratio gets.
+The closer you sit to the center, the worse the meal-to-price ratio gets.

 Tweak: Sainte-Catherine Street